How to create high-quality image segmentation masks quickly and easily

 When creating image segmentation masks, it’s important to be able to share borders between objects.
 With the Labelbox editor, it’s simple.
 Whenever you draw a new object, if you overlap the border of an already existing object, the new border you’re drawing will be shared.

 This method works well when you are labeling objects from the background first.
 Sometimes, though, you want to be able to draw foreground objects first, and then be able to draw an object behind without messing up the masks you’ve already created.
-A best-in-class AI data engine will support shared borders to help you accelerate the image segmentation process.
+A best-in-class AI data factory will support shared borders to help you accelerate the image segmentation process.

 What are some example real world image segmentation use cases?